 A central objective for the operation of the Bureau of Resources and Energy Economics (BREE) is the concept of 'professional independence'.

-BREE is administratively a division within the Department of Resources, Energy and Tourism but professionally independent in its public positioning—it will aim to maintain a public presence and reputation for analysis based solely on economic and statistical research rather than one influenced by the political positions or policy of the government of the day.
+BREE is administratively a division within the Department of Industry but professionally independent in its public positioning—it will aim to maintain a public presence and reputation for analysis based solely on economic and statistical research rather than one influenced by the political positions or policy of the government of the day.